COSD-PANDA/datasd_council_report_2017/attachments/core_inventory/includes/questions.md

-* What data populates your monthly / quarterly reports
+* What data populate your monthly / quarterly reports
 * What departmental data is currently publicly available?
 * What data does your department use for internal performance and trend analysis?
 * What information is published as a KPI in the budget or performance metric elsewhere?
 * If you were to build a dashboard for your department, what would the metrics be and where would the data come from?
-* What data is reported to federal, state or local agencies?
+* What data are reported to federal, state or local agencies?
 * What data requests do you receive under the PRA act?
 * What data do other departments ask for, or you share with other departments now?
 * What kinds of Open Data are similar agencies across the country publishing?